robertjdoig/telement/Matthew_Duddington_Report.md

 ***Lightable torch / brazier*** *(Trigger & Triggerable)*
-Working as both a trigger and a triggerable object, the torch can run the triggerable event on each object in either of two arrays attached to it - one for being lit and one for being extinguished.
-It can also be remotely lit / extinguished with the option to ignore array processing if the designer choses to do so.
-The torch can be set to switch to lit or unlit as the game loads, so that puzzles can be setup in specific combinations.
+Working as both a trigger and a triggerable object, the torch can loop through the trigger functions of the objects in either of the two arrays attached to it - one for being lit and one for being extinguished.
+These arrays are exposed to the artists via the in-editor inspector panel and can be filled from a simple drop down which displays all valid object instances in the scene.

+The torch can also be remotely lit / extinguished with the option to ignore array processing if the designer choses to do so.
+It can also be set to an initial lit or unlit state, which it switches to as the game loads - this enables puzzles to be setup in specific combinations.

 *Triggerable trigger torch and editor exposed array variables for artists*
 ![alt text](https://github.com/robertjdoig/telement/blob/master/blueprint_screenshots/Matthew/Triggerable%20trigger%20torch%20vars.PNG "Triggerable trigger torch")